remyoudompheng/pyroclastic/README.md

 between 150 and 550 bits.
 Larger inputs may be supported depending on hardware, smaller inputs may be slower than equivalent CPU implementations.

+A single high-end consumer GPU can compute the class group for a 512-bit discriminant in a few weeks.

+Distributed computation is not supported but appropriate patches can make running instances of the program on multiple hosts useful.

 ## Hardware requirements

 Pyroclastic is written for cheap, modern consumer GPU.
+Datacenter-oriented devices may also be supported if a Vulkan driver is available.

 GPU specifications vary wildly and parameters may not be optimized for all hardware.

-The quadratic sieve steps assumes GPU with fast _local memory_ and works best on architectures with more than 64kB local memory per core.
-On modern GPU architectures, local memory will usually allow 16 or 32 atomic additions per clock cycle, whereas a modern CPU usually allows only 1-3 L1 random writes per cycle.

-For example, when using a Ryzen 7840HS APU, the integrated GPU (Radeon 780M with 12CU) will sieve 4x faster than the 8 CPU cores using `yamaquasi` with similar parameters.
+Manual tweaks are expected to obtain best performance.

 ## Computation steps